 - Points of Light is the world’s largest organization dedicated to volunteer service; their mission is to inspire action that changes the world.
 They have united other volunteer organizations like the Hands On Network and All For Good to create a powerful hub for volunteer service.
-You can even take volunteer training courses.

 - The Hands On Network, a service of Points of Light, led over 2.6 million volunteers last year!
 Find an action center and use your time and talents to help change your community.

 - All For Good, a service of Points of Light, is a hub that connects individuals to nonprofits.
 Search for a volunteer opportunity or if you are already part of a group, post your own volunteer event.
-And yes, there’s an app for that!

 - Create the Good connects you with volunteer opportunities to share your personal life experiences, skills and passions.
 Volunteer to work with young students adjusting to a new classroom setting, become a math or reading tutor, volunteer with your pet through Pets on Wheels or even volunteer from home as an editor or virtual fundraiser.
 Plug in your zip code to find opportunities near you.